‘Vanderpump Rules’ Star Jax Taylor And Brittany Cartwright Want Babies Soon After Their Kentucky Wedding

 “I’m definitely eager to have kids and Jax is eager to have kids,” Cartwright said.
 “He’ll be 40 two weeks after [the wedding].
 I’m 30, we’re ready.
 We’re buying a house… When it happens it happens.
 We’re not going to be very careful.
 We’re gonna let it come with God’s grace, and he’ll give us a baby when it’s ready.”

-Although Cartwright was prepared to allow the process of conceiving a child to happen naturally, Taylor made it clear he was in more of a hurry than his fiancé as he confirmed plans to conceive their first baby on “the night of” their Kentucky wedding.
+Although Cartwright was prepared to allow the process of conceiving a child to happen naturally, Taylor made it clear he was in more of a hurry than his fiancée as he confirmed plans to conceive their first baby on the night of their Kentucky wedding.

 “I’m ready for the next step.
 I’m ready to have kids.
 I’m ready to be part of the PTA, soccer dad, soccer mom, gymnastics coach, whatever.
 That’s my next job,” he said.